Are you 18 - 24 years old and attending the Reunion without your family? READ THIS!

 We hope to cover a broad range of topics and we will also welcome any questions you might have on the day.
 Alternatively, feel free to submit your questions anonymously at any time via Google Form

-Li-Da Kruger (panel moderator) - Cambodian adoptee, producer and documentary-maker, who has gone through the intercountry adoption process herself.
+Li-Da Kruger (panel moderator) - Cambodian adoptee, producer and documentary-maker, who has a dual-heritage son through domestic adoption.

 Maya Hewitt CACH-All Secretary, Chinese adoptee, currently studying MSc in Contemporary Chinese Studies at SOAS London.